plone/training/mastering-plone/events.rst

   .. figure:: _static/Volto.svg
      :alt: Volto Logo

-  This chapter is about the react frontent Volto.
+  This chapter is about the react frontend Volto.

   Solve the same tasks in classic frontend in chapter :doc:`events_classic`